libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## M/Monit monitoring

-To monitor if the OSSEC daemons are running accordingly, we use Monit to monitor their status.
+To monitor if the OSSEC daemons are running, we use Monit to monitor their status.
 Edit the Monit configuration file and add the lines below, continue with reloading the Monit daemon to apply our new monitor rules.
 If working correctly we shall now receive m/monit alerts saying processes is not running.

 ```console
 server@ubuntu:~$ sudo nano /usr/local/etc/monitrc